andi611/fairseq/examples/tera/README.md

-# TERA Speech Foundation Model - Fairseq Implementation
+# TERA - A Fairseq Implementation
+## Speech Foundation Model Pre-training and Evaluation

-This repository contains code for pre-training and evaluating the [TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech](https://arxiv.org/abs/2007.06028), a self-supervised speech foundation model for speech processing tasks.
+This directory contains modified [Fairseq](https://github.com/facebookresearch/fairseq) code for pre-training TERA, a self-supervised speech foundation model from the paper [TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech](https://arxiv.org/abs/2007.06028).
+While upstream pre-training uses the Fairseq toolkit, the downstream evaluation uses the [S3PRL](https://github.com/s3prl/s3prl) toolkit.

+This README also lists the upstream pre-training & downstream evaluation commands used in our recent paper [Efficient Training of Self-Supervised Speech Foundation Models\\on a Compute Budget]() for TERA.

+- For HuBERT pre-training, please see the instructions [here](https://github.com/andi611/fairseq/tree/master/examples/hubert) and example commands [here](https://github.com/andi611/fairseq/blob/master/examples/hubert/commands.sh).

+- For wav2vec 2.0 pre-training, please see the instructions [here](https://github.com/andi611/fairseq/tree/master/examples/wav2vec) and example commands [here](https://github.com/andi611/fairseq/blob/master/examples/wav2vec/commands.sh).

+The downstream evaluation process of these models is very similar to TERA, and one can also refer to the official [downstream doc](https://github.com/s3prl/s3prl/blob/main/s3prl/downstream/docs/superb.md) in S3PRL.

+## Upstream Pre-training

+This version of TERA is modified from the HuBERT example ([HuBERT in Fairseq](https://github.com/andi611/fairseq/tree/master/examples/hubert)) with minimal modification of code.
+As a result, the `task.label_dir` parameter in the following commands is not actually used in the TERA implementation but is required due to the HuBERT-based code structure.
+Please follow the instructions in the [HuBERT example directory](https://github.com/andi611/fairseq/tree/master/examples/hubert) to obtain this.

-## Installing Fairseq
+### Installing Fairseq

-This project relies on [Fairseq](https://github.com/facebookresearch/fairseq).
+This implementation relies on [Fairseq](https://github.com/facebookresearch/fairseq).
 To install it, run the following commands:
 ```bash
 git clone https://github.com/andi611/fairseq.git
 cd fairseq